scipy-conference/scipy_proceedings/papers/zachary_delrosario/paper.rst

 Once a model is implemented in grama, performing a parameter sweep is trivial, requiring just two lines of code and zero initial choices for analysis parameters.
 The practical outcome of this software design is that users will tend to *self-initiate* parameter sweeps: While students will rarely choose to write the extensive boilerplate code necessary for a parameter sweep (unless required to do so), students writing code in grama will tend to self-initiate sound analysis practices.

 For example, the following code is unmodified from a student report [#]_.
 The original author implemented an ordinary differential equation model to simulate the track time ``"finish_time"`` of an electric formula car, and sought to study the impact of variables such as the gear ratio ``"GR"`` on ``"finish_time"``.
-While the assignment requirements did not require a parameter sweep, the student chose to carry out this analysis.
+While the assignment did not require a parameter sweep, the student chose to carry out their own study.
 The code below is a self-initiated parameter sweep of the track time model.

 .. [#] Included with permission of the author, on condition of anonymity.